labmlai/python_autocomplete/readme.md

 code .
 ```

+If you don't have [VSCode command line launcher](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)
-Or you can start VSCode and open the project with `File > Open`
+start VSCode and open the project with `File > Open`

 6. Run the extension from VSCode